Gone But Not Forgotten: Orphan Cars of the 1950′s to Today

-The artworks displayed are original paintings done for Guiness advertising campaigns showcasing the innovative “new look” designs from the post war British automotive industry.
+The art displayed are original paintings done for Guinness advertising campaigns showcasing the innovative “new look” designs from the post war British automotive industry.
 This advertising campaign for Guinness was incredibly successful.
 The Guinness ads and posters over the years have become British institutions.

 Thank you to Frederic A. Sharf who made this exhibit possible for America On Wheels and to Mark Wallison for installation and supervision of all art framing.

 Books showcasing the Guinness Ads are being sold in the Museum Store.